 (D) How to Select Good Stocks to Buy

 Buffett advises investors to invest in companies whom investors can imagine being in business for centuries.
-Such companies can generate huge wealth for their shareholders over long time horizon.
+Such companies can generate huge wealth for their shareholders over a long time horizon.

 “A century hence, BNSF and Berkshire Hathaway Energy will still be playing vital roles in our economy.
 Homes and autos will remain central to the lives of most families.
 Insurance will continue to be essential for both businesses and individuals.
 Looking ahead, Charlie and I see a world made to order for Berkshire”